chquek/Airflow-UI/README.md

 # Airflow-UI

-Kinisi Airflow UI is a Web base UI to design airflow DAGS graphically.
-It is a containerised application with Notebook and Airflow wbeserver built in to allow quick development of modules.
-[See this link for more information and videos](www.kinisi.biz)
+Kinisi Airflow UI is a Web base UI to design airflow DAGs graphically.
+It is a containerised application with integrated Notebook and Airflow wbeserver built in to allow quick development of modules.
+[See this link for more information and videos](https://www.kinisi.biz)

 This repo is to be used together with the [test environment](https://github.com/chquek/Airflow-Testenv).
 This test environment provides the following containers :